JosePepowner/Rainmeter/README.md

 <s><h2>CPU:</h2>
 <ul>
     <li>Added 10 Core support (Note: The skin will NOT display the 9/10th core as it only supports 8, this requires image editing that I do NOT want to do.
 However, the bar will reflect the 10 cores instead of just 8.).</li></s>
     <li>Re-arranged the objects in the config to reflect the order they appear in HWInfo Gadgets page.
-(Makes it easier to match the Values) Removed incorrect and duplicate MeasureBar for extended mode.</li>
+(Makes it easier to match the Values)</li>
+    <li>Removed incorrect and duplicate MeasureBar for extended mode.</li>
 </ul>
 <h2>GPU:</h2>
 <ul>